Palakis/esphome-native-hdmi-cec/README.md

 ## Features

 - Native CEC 1.3a implementation
     - Implemented from scratch specifically for this component.
-No third-party CEC library.
+No third-party CEC library used.
     - Meant to be as simple, lightweight and easy-to-understand as possible
 - Receive CEC commands
-    - Acknowledgements handled automatically
+    - Interrupts-based receiver (no polling at all).
+Handles low-level byte acknowledgements
-    - Handle incoming messages with the `on_message` trigger
+    - Handle incoming messages with `on_message` triggers
-    - Interrupts-based receiver.
-No polling.
+      - Each trigger specified in `on_message` supports filtering based on source, destination, opcode and/or message contents
 - Send CEC commands
     - Built-in `hdmi_cec.send` action
+- Built-in handlers for some system commands :
+    - _"Get CEC Version"_
+    - _"Give Device Power Status"_
+    - _"Give OSD Name"_

 ### To-do list

-- Handle system messages like _"Get CEC Version"_ natively
 - Handle Physical Address Queries and Discovery

 ## Installation